 Each EJ population in the DCHC MPO area was mapped by US Census Block Group (Block Group).
-Any Block Group with a concentration of an EJ population that exceeded the regional threshold for that population was identified as an EJ community of concern.
+Any Block Group with a concentration of an EJ population that exceeded the regional threshold for that population was identified as a community of concern.
 This comparative analysis was performed for each EJ population group to determine the locations of concentrated EJ communities of concern.

-For example, Table 3.1 on page 3-3 indicates that the 37.9 percent of the total population of the three-county area, is an EJ racial minority population.
-Thus, 37.9 percent is used as the regional threshold for racial minority population.
-Any Block Group with a racial minority population representing greater than 37.9 percent of the total population in that Block Group is considered an EJ community of concern for racial minority population.
+For example, Table 3.1 on page 3-3 indicates that the racial minority population is 37.9 percent of the total population of the three-county area, thus 37.9 percent is used as the regional threshold.
+Any Block Group with a racial minority population over 37.9 percent is considered an EJ community of concern for racial minority population.